-Heritage Risk Barometer is a major research-based report that aims to uncover the risks that the heritage sector is facing, enabling us as a specialist insurer, to consider what we can do to support the sector in managing and mitigating those threats.
+The Heritage Risk Barometer is a major research-based report that aims to uncover the risks facing the heritage sector, enabling us, as a specialist insurer, to consider what we can do to support the sector in managing and mitigating those threats.

 Perhaps inevitably, this year’s report is dominated by the cost-of-living crisis (89% concerned above all else).
 It also finds that: